noob04coder/Discord-Data-Bot/README.md

-"role":null, "Comment":"set it to role id or null", "channel":null,"Comment":"set it to channel id or null", "start-row":"A1","Comment":"row from where data starts", "toggle-purge":false,"Comment":"toogle wrong message deleting(it is case sensitive)" }
+"role":null, "Comment":"set it to role id or null", "channel":null,"Comment":"set it to channel id or null", "start-row":"A1","Comment":"row from where data starts", "toggle-purge":false,"Comment":"toogle wrong message deleting(it is case sensitive)", "toggle-purge-success":false,"Comment":"toogle success message deleting(it is case sensitive)" }
 ```
 prefix = <> - command to which the bot will reply to .
 Default is '!s'

-start-row = <> - Where the data should go in the spreadsheet.
-Default value is `A1`.
+token = <> - The token of the Discord bot.

 spreadsheet = <> - The ID of the spreashsheet to store the data.
 It can be found on the URL once opened.